IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 This document defines a mechanism for explicitly identifying PvDs through a Router Advertisement (RA) option.
 This RA option announces a PvD identifier, which hosts can compare to differentiate between PvDs.
-The option can directly carry some information about a PvD, can optionally point to additional PvD information that can be retrieved using HTTP over TLS.
+The option can directly carry some information about a PvD and can optionally point to additional PvD information that can be retrieved using HTTP over TLS.

 --- middle